 English 2 semesters

 Mathematics 2 semesters

-Spirituality and Meaning 1 semester
+Spiritualities, Religion and Meaning 2 semesters

 Personal Learning Plan 2 semesters

 Biochemistry 1 semester

 Space Science and Physics 1 semester

 History 1 semester

 Environmental Science 1 semester

+Health and Physical Education 2 semesters

-students must undertake two semesters of Health and Physical Education.
-Students who are interested in the Specialist Netball subject must complete an Expression of Interest Form, as entry into the subject will be determined by a range of selection criteria outlined on Page 66.
+Students must undertake two semesters of Health and Physical Education.
+Students interested in the Specialist Netball subject must complete an Expression of Interest Form, as entry into the subject will be determined by a range of selection criteria outlined on Page 66.
+If successful, students will study one semester of Health and Physical Education and one of Netball.